Commenced Feb 4, 2007, by Ken Wear

 (I was intrigued by a corollary between individuals and nations; it is presented at the end of this essay.)

-We have children bearing children.
+1) We have children bearing children.
 Granted that many girls are abused at home and see motherhood as a means of escape; others, through lack of education, fail to reckon with the consequences of immature sexual activity; and others simply submit to the enticements of Nature.
 All are aware of government programs that help mitigate the consequences of unwise pregnancies.
 When I was growing up sex outside marriage was considered immoral; there was a stigma attached, as well as privately-supported homes for unwed mothers.
 True, the 'sexual revolution' that followed introduction of 'the pill' has relaxed the sense of morality, thus reducing the stigma of unwed motherhood; but the ready availability of government charity also reduces reluctance to risk pregnancy.
 Does not the availability of unearned income reduce the sense of personal responsibility and replace the drive for independence with a sense of entitlement?

 2) Single-parent homes where fathers have abandoned their offspring.
 While many males rely on their females to assert morality and have no wish for involvement beyond the pleasure of the moment, the rules applied in extending government support to indigent mothers encourages fathers to absent themselves from mother and child, who then must rely on public charity.
-Many states have undertaken to force fathers to contribute to the support of their children, but in many cases the father is not identified (and perhaps unknown) and there has arisen a legal structure dedicated to obligatory support of their children as well as avoidance of responsibility.
+Many states have undertaken to force fathers to contribute to the support of their children, but in many cases the father is not identified (and perhaps unknown) and there has arisen a legal structure dedicated to obligatory support of their offspring as well as avoidance of responsibility.

 3) Unemployment has many faces involving both deliberate and fateful causes.
 Many, through no choice of their own, are jobless, whether their choice of skills doesn't match the job market or the job market has shifted.
 Where their effort is directed toward remedy I exclude them from my remarks here.
 But many, especially if their skills do not command a wage they consider to be adequate, have no desire for self-sufficiency if support can be derived from public programs.